Grimpy101/slovene-english-dictionary-TEI/README.md

 This is an attempt at a Slovene-English dictionary, intended for FreeDict project and other similar uses.

+**NOTE: This is still heavily in development.
+I have yet to create a piece of code to convert current XML files to TEI dictionary.**

 ## Project structure

 The project's main content files are stored inside ``xml`` folder.
 Inside, there are multiple files, each representing one section of the dictionary - for example, in ``slv_eng-a.xml`` there are all entries that start with the letter "a", etc. The files are written in TEI format, but are of the type XML for ease of use and editing.